 Graduate-Level Funding and Awards

-My research has been generously supported by the Mansfield College Caird Fund, a Mansfield College Graduate Award, a Japan Foundation Endowment Committee Travel Award, the Ishibashi Foundation Summer Fellowship in Japanese Arts and Cultural Heritage, a Arnold, Bryce, and Read History Fund Award, a Mansfield College Travel Fund Award, a St Hugh’s College Colin Matthew Travel Fund Award, a Sir Richard Stapley Educational Trust Award, a Canadian Centennial Scholarship Fund Award, a Great Britain Sasakawa Fund Travel Award, and the Monbusho (MEXT) Graduate Studies Scholarship Program.
+My research has been generously supported by Mansfield College and the Caird Fund, the Japan Foundation Endowment Committee, the Ishibashi Foundation, the Arnold, Bryce, and Read History Fund, the St Hugh’s College Colin Matthew Travel Fund, the Sir Richard Stapley Educational Trust, the Canadian Centennial Scholarship Fund, and the Monbusho (MEXT) Graduate Studies Scholarship Program.